HAPPY HUMMUS MAKING !

 Cook the chickpeas.
 After soaking overnight, rinse the chickpeas, place them in a large pot, and fill with water.
 Make sure there is plenty of water in the pot as the water will reduce during the cooking process.
-Place the pot on the stove at high heat and bring to a boil.
-As the chickpeas begin to simmer, a foam will rise to the top.
+Place the pot on the stove at a high heat and bring to a boil.
+As the chickpeas begin to simmer, foam will rise to the top.
 Skim off this foam into a bowl with a spoon and discard.
-Once the water has come to a boil, turn down the heat and leave the chickpeas to simmer, partially covered, for an hour and a half.
-During the cooking process, add water to the chickpeas if needed.
+Boil the chickpeas for at least 3 hours.
+During the cooking process, add water to the chikpeas as needed.
 Once cooked, the chickpeas should be plump, soft, and able to be squashed with a spoon.

 You can use a whisk, similar to what we used in the workshop, but